Posts Tagged ‘DVDs’

 Bluegrass Rhythm Guitar Vol 2 cover

-Our second new DVD is called “Bluegrass Rhythm Guitar Volume 2″ (the old videotape was titled “Basic Bluegrass Runs Vol.2″).
-We’ve also had many, many requests to make this available on DVD, and we’ve begun sending them out already.
+Our second new DVD is called "Bluegrass Rhythm Guitar Volume 2" (the old videotape was titled "Basic Bluegrass Runs Vol.2").
+We've also had many, many requests to make this available on DVD, and we've begun sending them out already.
 This follows on our very popular Volume 1, which we released last year.

 Both of these new DVDs are IN STOCK and READY TO SHIP!
 Just order through our website for prompt shipping and good picking!